openframeworks/ofBook/chapters/intro_to_graphics/chapter.md

 For 1), we can use two openFrameworks `int` variables [`mouseX`](http://openframeworks.cc/documentation/application/ofBaseApp.html#!show_mouseX "mouseX Documenation Page") and [`mouseY`](http://openframeworks.cc/documentation/application/ofBaseApp.html#show_mouseY "mouseY Documentation Page").
 They are public variables, so we have access to them anywhere within ofApp.
 We will use them in `draw()`.

 For 2), look at the [`mousePressed(...)`](http://www.openframeworks.cc/documentation/application/ofBaseApp.html#show_mousePressed "mousePressed Documentation Page") and [`mouseReleased(...)`](http://www.openframeworks.cc/documentation/application/ofBaseApp.html#show_mouseReleased "mouseReleased Documentation Page") functions in our source file (ofApp.cpp).
-These functions are called anytime the mouse button is pressed/released, and has three parameters: the x and y position of the mouse and an `int` representing which button was pressed/released.
+These functions are called anytime the mouse button is pressed/released, and have three parameters: the x and y position of the mouse and an `int` representing which button was pressed/released.
 (Note: these are called once *upon* press/release, not called continuously for holding a button.)
 We will use these functions to update a public `bool` variable, `isLeftMousePressed`.

 Our public variables should be declared inside our header file (ofApp.h), so add this there: